-As outlined in the original Agreement between the San Diego County Regional Airport Authority and the external auditor, McGladrey LLP, an audit of the Authority's financial statements shall be performed following generally accepted auditing principles and government auditing standards, in conjunction with an assessment of the Authority's internal controls for fiscal years 2009, 2010, and 2011.
+As outlined in the Agreement between the San Diego County Regional Airport Authority and the external auditor, McGladrey & Pullen, LLP, an audit of the Authority's financial statements shall be performed following generally accepted auditing principles and government auditing standards, to complete an independent external audit in conjunction with the an assessment of the Authority's internal controls for fiscal years 2009, 2010, and 2011.

-On April 12, 2012, the Board executed a first amendment to the Agreement with McGladrey, exercising both one-year options to extend the term of the Agreement to May 2014.
+On April 12, 2012, the Board executed a first amendment to the Agreement with McGladrey & Pullen, LLP, exercising both one-year options to extend the term of the Agreement to May 2014.

-The Charter of the Audit Committee, and as specified in Statement on Auditing Standards (SAS) 114, requires that the external auditor communicate its planned scope and timing for conducting the audit of the Authority's financial statements, and to communicate an annual report on independence, a report on its quality control program and peer review, and other responsibilities of communication under generally accepted auditing standards, for review and approval by the Audit Committee.
+The Charter of the Audit Committee requires that the external auditor's plan for conducting the audit of the Authority's financial statements be reviewed and approved by the Audit Committee.
+The Charter requires reviews of the external auditor's annual report on independence, a report on its quality control program and peer review, and a review of the external auditor's audit fees.

-A letter to the Audit Committee from McGladrey LLP communicating matters pertaining to the Fiscal Year Ended June 30, 2013, Financial and Compliance Audit is provided in Attachment A, and will be formally presented by McGladrey during the May 13, 2013, Audit Committee Meeting.
+A letter to the Audit Committee from McGladrey & Pullen communicating matters pertaining to the Fiscal Year Ended June 30, 2012, Financial and Compliance Audit is provided in Attachment A, and will be formally presented by McGladrey & Pullen at the May 7, 2012, Audit Committee Meeting.